If each number in a sequence must be a factor or multiple of the previous number what is the longest sequence that can be made from the given numbers?

 Find four single digit numbers that multiply together to give 120.
 How many different ways are there of answering this question?

-The Verruca Value of a word is the number of vowels multiplied by the number of consonants.
-How many words can you find with Verruca Value of 24?
+The Vixen Value of a word is the number of vowels multiplied by the number of consonants.
+How many words can you find with Vixen Value of 24?

 This a game for one or two players.
 The winner is the first to line up four numbers with a common factor.